Back

 Step 7, Consuming our Apollo Server, brings everything together by showing how to use Apollo Client within a React Native app to interact with our GraphQL server.
 This final step demonstrated practical implementation, including registering push tokens, triggering notifications from the server, and fetching notifications to keep the user informed.
 This integration exemplifies the power of GraphQL for efficient data fetching and mutations, providing a robust solution for real-time communication in mobile applications.

 As we conclude, it's evident that the combination of Apollo GraphQL Server and React Native Expo provides a powerful toolkit for developing feature-rich, real-time applications.
 The ability to manage notifications in this manner opens up a myriad of possibilities for engaging users and enhancing the user experience.
-Whether for simple alerts, chat applications, or complex interactive platforms, the principles and code snippets provided here serve as a foundation that can be expanded and customized for a wide range of applications.
+Whether for simple alerts, chat applications, or complex interactive platforms, the principles and code snippets provided here serve as a foundation that can be expanded and customised for a wide range of applications.

 We hope this guide has been informative and practical, providing you with the knowledge and tools needed to implement your own notification systems using Apollo GraphQL and React Native Expo.
 The integration of these technologies not only streamlines the development process but also ensures that applications remain scalable, maintainable, and responsive to user needs.

-For developers looking to dive deeper, we encourage exploring further customization, implementing security best practices, and considering the user experience at every step.
+For developers looking to dive deeper, we encourage exploring further customisation, implementing security best practices, and considering the user experience at every step.
 As technology evolves, so do the opportunities to create more engaging and interactive applications, and staying ahead requires leveraging the best tools and practices available.

 Thank you for following along with this tutorial.
 We look forward to seeing the innovative applications you'll build with Apollo GraphQL and React Native Expo.
 If you have any questions, comments, or wish to share your projects, feel free to leave a comment below.
 Happy coding!